pranavrc/tenor/README.md

 [1 2 3 4 7 8 9 10 11 12 13 14 15 16]
 ```

-As we can see, only the 5th and 6th sixteenth-beats (immediately after 'Smooooke' and before 'on the') are rests, so the first measure of *Smoke on the Water* turns out to be pretty densely populated with notes.
+As we can see, only the 5th and 6th sixteenth-beats (immediately after 'Smooooke' and before 'on the') are rests, so the first measure of *Smoke on the Water* turns out to be densely populated with notes.

 ##### Meters